“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 Handing her the bag, Madeline instinctively looked inside.
 Chicken wings, spring rolls, pot stickers, and a couple of other appetizers.
 She could feel the drool gathering in the corners of her mouth.

-As the music warmed the room, Gwen began to hang streams of magical firefly lights on the garland Madeline had already crowned the living room with, and adding an extra glitter of tinsel all over.
+As the music warmed the room, Gwen began to hang streams of magical firefly lights onto the garland Madeline had already crowned the living room with, adding an extra glitter of luminosity.
 The sparkle instilled in her the same joy she remembered from childhood.
 The scent of the pine, and the lights and tinsel decorating it brought her the same enchantment from those days so long ago.
 Everything around her overflowed with an unexplainable mix of sanctity, light, and love.
-She thought back to the night of the Halloween party, when Gwen had created the confetti at The Lotus which granted the imbiber the flavor of their choice.
+She thought back to the night of the Halloween party when Gwen had created the confetti at The Golden Lotus which granted the imbiber the flavor of their choice.
 Perhaps this was the same trick?

 “Merry Christmas, Madeline,” Maseo whispered with a smile, greeting her with a kiss on the cheek before moving to the sofa where she had been sitting.